RobinTea/portfolio/README.md

 fixes needed:
 - ~~animation in whoami~~
 - ~~gifs in projects~~
 - add icon for website
+- alignement for project-cards

 <br><br>
 whoever it was, thank you for the star,